-When you suffer an injury because of another person’s negligent, careless, or malicious actions, the law may allow you to hold that person legally and financially accountable.
-This is known as personal injury law.
-Each state has its own variation of these laws, including Texas.
-These variations may dictate how the courts determine liability, the length of time you have to file a personal injury lawsuit, and the types of compensation you may receive.
+When you suffer an injury because of another person’s negligent, careless, or malicious actions, you can hold that person legally and financially accountable.
+However, Texas law has restrictions on how liability affects your case, how long you have to file your claim, and the types of compensation you can receive.

 - Medical procedures, treatment, and prescriptions